-Nursery & KG1 Frequency Two times per school (February and June) Structure Progress report (February)End of year report (June) Both reports reflect learners' progress by including the following: A Learning descriptor for each domain's strand based on observations, checklists and ongoing assessments.
-Learning development traits Teacher's comment: to reflect learner's strengths as well as areas for improvement.
-Grade Breakdown In Early years we use a qualitative scale.
-This means that we would describe the learner's progress in terms of words or phrases. • For the progress report , teachers must consider the ongoing observations, assessments, checklists and portfolio along with the running records.
+Early Childhood (Pre -Nursey to KG2) Frequency Two times per school (February and June) Structure End of semester report (February and June) Both reports reflect learners' progress by including the following: A Learning descriptor for each subject's strand based on formative and summative assessments (without including a grade or an attainment level).
+ATL traits and relevant descriptor • Teacher's comment: to reflect learner's strengths as well as areas for improvement.
+Grading In Early Childhood we use a qualitative scale.
+This means that we would describe the learner's progress in terms of words or phrases.
+Teachers must consider the ongoing observations, assessments, checklists and portfolio along with the running records.
 If a subject's strand is not included during the quarter, it should be reflected as N/A (Not applicable).
-If a learner fails to submit tasks related to a particular strand and no grade is available, the teacher must indicate IC (Incomplete) For the end of year report, teachers must consider the ongoing observations, assessments, checklists and portfolio along with the running records.
+If a learner fails to submit tasks related to a particular strand and no grade is available, the teacher must indicate IC (Incomplete)